mui/material-ui/docs/data/base/components/tooltip/tooltip.md

 <p class="description">Tooltips display informative text when users hover over, focus on, or tap an element.</p>

 :::warning
-💡 The Base UI Tooltip component isn't implemented yet but it's planned!

-Upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38045) if you want it to land faster!
+The Base UI Tooltip component isn't available yet, but you can upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38045) to see it arrive sooner.
 :::